R21Digital/Project-MorningStar/CONTRIBUTING.md

 The `test` target installs the dependencies and then runs `pytest` for you.

+Some test modules rely on optional dependencies.
+The dashboard tests, for example, require the `flask` package which is listed in `requirements-test.txt`.
+These tests will automatically be skipped if the package is not installed.

 For quick checks during development you can run just the mode specific tests once the requirements are installed: